sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     }
     ```

 31. We will unpack the contents of this controller.
-    - First, we attach to the existing database connection and prepare to call the stored procedure by defining parameters.
+First, we attach to the existing database connection and prepare to call the stored procedure by defining parameters.
 Since the stored procedure does not return data directly, we reference a refcursor (cur_OUT in the script), which allows us to extract data row by row (hence the while loop).
-    - We then define and execute a LINQ query, which encapsulates its results in objects of type SalesByYearViewModel.
-    - After this, we close the DataReader (which allows us to pull data from the refcursor), commit the transaction, close the connection, and display the `Home\Index.cshtml` view.
+We then define and execute a LINQ query, which encapsulates its results in objects of type SalesByYearViewModel.
+After this, we close the DataReader (which allows us to pull data from the refcursor), commit the transaction, close the connection, and display the `Home\Index.cshtml` view.

-32. Open the file, `SALESBYYEAR.cs`, in the **Models** folder in **Solution ExplorerI**.
+32. Open the file, `SALESBYYEAR.cs`, in the Models folder in the Solution Explorer.

     ![SALESBYYEAR.cs is highlighted under the Models folder in the Solution Explorer.](./media/visual-studio-models-salesbyyear.png "Open SALESBYYEAR.cs")

 33. Change the types of the following properties:

     - Change the `SUBTOTAL` property from double to decimal.

     - Change the `YEAR` property from string to int.

     ![The decimal and int property values are highlighted.](./media/visual-studio-models-salesbyyear-updated.png "Change the SUBTOTAL and YEAR properties")